 Flevy Management Insights Case Study

-Heijunka Process Enhancement for Professional Services Firm
+Case Study: Heijunka Process Enhancement for Professional Services Firm

 Joseph Robinson | Heijunka

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Heijunka to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A professional services firm faced uneven workloads and staff burnout due to unpredictable project flow, prompting the implementation of Heijunka for better workload distribution.
 The initiative resulted in an 18% increase in resource utilization and a 25% boost in client satisfaction, highlighting the importance of continuous improvement in Operational Excellence to adapt to dynamic client demands.